-Thi s form must be completed and sent to the Examiner in the envelope with the scripts. Се ntre number 1 Supervisor's Results Please submit details of the readings obtained in Question 1 and Question 2 on a spare copy of the question paper clearly marked 'Supervisor's Results' and showing the Centre number and appropriate session/laboratory number.
-2 The candidate numbers of candidates attending each session were: First Session Second Session 3 The Supervisor is required to give details overleaf of any difficulties experienced by particular candidates, giving names and candidate numbers.
-These should include reference to: (a) any general difficulties encountered in making preparation; (b) difficulties due to faulty apparatus or materials; accidents to apparatus or materials; (d) assistance with respect to colour blindness.
-Other cases of hardship, e.g. illness, temporary disability, should be reported direct to CIE on the normal 'Application for Special Consideration' form.
+This form must be completed and sent to the Examiner in the envelope with the scripts. Се ntre number Name of Centre 1 Supervisor's Results • d in Question 1 and Question 2 on a spare copy of or's Results' and showing the Centre number and 2 The candidate numbers of candidates attending each session were: First Session Second Session 3 The Supervisor is required to give details overleaf of any difficulties experienced by particular candidates, giving names and candidate numbers.
+These should include reference to: (a) any general difficulties encountered in preparation of materials; eparation of materials; (b) difficulties due to faulty apparatus or materials;(c) accidents to apparatus or materials; (d) assistance with respect to colour blindness.
+SS.
+Other cases of hardship, e.g. illness, tempora ary disability, should be reported direct to CIE on the normal 'Application for Special Consideration' form.